General information

 Scheduling (setting) your trial

-Superior Court Local Rule LCR 40 “Assignment of Cases” has information about scheduling issues.
+Civil Court Local Rule LCR 40 “Assignment of Cases” for Superior Court has information about scheduling issues.

 If your case type is on the list in section (b) of the rule, you must use a Notice to Set for Trial to schedule your trial.